openstack-archive/fuel-docs/pages/pre-install-guide/0010-intro.rst

 with the intricate processes required to install the OpenStack environment components.

-You can run Fuel to deploy a Mirantis OpenStack Environment on Oracle VirtualBox.
-VirtualBox deployment is useful for demonstrations and is a good way to begin your exploration of the tools and technologies and is discussed in :ref:`Running Fuel on VirtualBox<virtualbox-top>`.
-However, it is worth noting that deployments on top of VirtualBox generally do not meet the performance and robustness requirements of most production environments.

 This guide provides details
 to get you started with Mirantis OpenStack and Fuel on a set of physical servers ("bare-metal installation")